Fire Management Planning

 A group of women stand in a semi-circle facing a woman who is sitting in knee-high grass holding an object.
 Two of the women are holding clipboards

-Denali National Park is collaborating with Denali Borough and McKinley Village on Community Wildfire Protection Plan efforts (CWPP).
+Denali National Park has collaborated with the Denali Borough on their efforts to create Community Wildfire Protection Plans, an important piece of transitioning toward a fire adapted community.
 These plans are developed by local communities with assistance from state and federal agencies to outline activities and treatments that will protect infrastructure and assess community preparedness.
-This can include community workshops and education, hazardous fuels reduction, and risk assessments or mitigation plans.
+Activities in the Denali Borough have included community workshops and education, fuels reduction projects, and risk assessments and mitigation plans.

-A successful FAC approach has the potential to save lives, homes and communities, and millions of dollars in suppression costs annually, while allowing beneficial ecological processes of fire to take place (NWCG, 2023).
-Creating a FAC is a part of the National Cohesive Strategy to keep communities safer during a wildfire event.
+A successful fire adapted community approach has the potential to save lives, homes and communities, and millions of dollars in suppression costs annually, while allowing beneficial ecological processes of fire to take place.

 More Information: